By C. M. Ocamb

 - Cabrio EG (Group 11) at 12 to 16 oz/A, maximum of two (2) applications per crop.
 Do not make more than one (1) application of any Group 11 fungicide before alternating to a labeled fungicide with a different mode of action.
 Preharvest interval is 0 days.
 12-hr reentry.

-- Inspire Super (Group 3 + 9) at 16 to 20 fl oz/A on 7- to 10-day intervals is labeled for other diseases on leafy Brassicas and will greatly aid in controlling black leg if applied in the fall as wet weather get under way.
+- Inspire Super (Group 3 + 9) at 16 to 20 fl oz/A on 7- to 10-day intervals is labeled for other diseases on leafy Brassicas and can be applied to help control black leg in Oregon only; apply in the fall as wet weather get under way.
 Make no more than two (2) sequential applications.
 Preharvest interval is 7 days.
 12-hr reentry.

 - Priaxor Xemium Brand (Group 7 + 11) at 6 to 8.2 fl oz/A. Do not make more than one (1) application of any Group 11 fungicide before alternating to a labeled fungicide with a different mode of action.
 Preharvest interval is 3 days.
 12-hr reentry.

-- Quadris Top (Group 11 + 3) at 12 to 14 fl oz /acre is labeled for other fungal diseases on leafy Brassicas and will help control Leptosphaeria.
+- Quadris Top (Group 11 + 3) at 12 to 14 fl oz /acre is labeled for other fungal diseases on leafy Brassicas and can be applied to help control Leptosphaeria in Oregon only.
 Do not make more than one (1) application of any Group 11 fungicide before alternating to a labeled fungicide with a different mode of action.
-12-hr reentry.
+Do not apply within one day of harvest.12-hr reentry.

 Rimmer, S.R., and van der Berg, C.G.J.
 2007.
 Black leg (Phoma stem canker). p.
 19-22 in Compendium of Brassica Diseases.
 Rimmer, S.R., Shattuck, V.I., and Buchwaldt, L. (eds.).
 St. Paul, MN: APS Press.